Miao-Zinan/COMP2113-Group-Project-Group11/README.md

 Link: https://www.youtube.com/watch?v=7ib0bivkeeg

 ## Application Description
-Maze Game is a modular C++17 terminal application that renders ANSI-colored mazes directly in the console.
+Shadow Maze is a modular C++17 terminal application that renders ANSI-colored mazes directly in the console.
 Players pick a difficulty, explore a fully procedural labyrinth, dodge autonomous ghosts, collect random chests, and optionally teleport back to a user-marked spawnpoint.
 The loop supports saving/loading progress so a run can be resumed at any time.

 ## Gameplay Loop
 - **Objective**: Reach the exit tile before losing all health to ghosts.
 Collect chests for buffs and optionally mark a spawnpoint for emergency teleports.